thewtex/ngff-zarr-1/docs/hcs.md

 from ngff_zarr.hcs import HCSPlate, to_hcs_zarr
 from ngff_zarr.v04.zarr_metadata import *

+# IMPORTANT: Define version once - all plate and well operations must use the same version
+ome_zarr_version = "0.5"

 # Create plate layout for v0.5
 columns = [PlateColumn(name=str(i)) for i in range(1, 4)]  # 3 columns
 rows = [PlateRow(name=chr(65 + i)) for i in range(2)]      # 2 rows (A-B)